The ‘Crazy Rich Asians’ sequel is heading to these islands in Southeast Asia

 Speaking of Astrid, rumours have also been speculating that there may be a Crazy Rich Asians spin-off entirely centred on Astrid’s storyline.
 For those who don’t remember, Astrid was engaged to Charlie but was forced to break off the engagement to marry her current partner, Michael, because of his background.
 In Crazy Rich Asians she discovers that Michael was unfaithful and leaves him.
 The film ends with her being back with Charlie, though we do not know for sure whether Astrid has really ended things with Michael.
 Perhaps, we find out in the Philippines.

-It’s curious times for Crazy Rich Asians fans.
+It’s a curious time for Crazy Rich Asians fans.
 Watch this space for updates.